Northern Ireland budgetary position ‘extremely bleak’ – Murphy

 “We need an Executive back in place, we need to be trying to take these decisions ourselves to offset the damage the Tory government are going to do to public services.”

-“Ultimately, the legislation around the budget will come to Westminster, and we’ll be there to put our case for Northern Ireland and make the points we need to make in terms of securing the funding that Northern Ireland needs at this time,” he told the PA news agency outside Stormont Castle.
+“Ultimately, the legislation around the budget will come to Westminster, and we’ll be there to put our case for Northern Ireland and make the points we need to make in terms of securing the funding that Northern Ireland needs at this time,” he said.

 Deputy leader of the Alliance Party Stephen Farry said Northern Ireland is in “an extremely serious financial crisis”.